How to define a variable in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app automatically.
+The Agent translates your instructions into code, tests for bugs, and deploys the app for you.
 Start building with Replit.